Akshata Murty

 Akshata Narayana Murty (Note: /ˌækʃəˈtɑː nəˈraɪənə ˈmɜːrti/; /hi/) (born 25 April 1980) is an Indian heiress, businesswoman, fashion designer, and venture capitalist.
 She is married to former prime minister of the United Kingdom Rishi Sunak and is the daughter of N. R. Narayana Murthy, a founder of the Indian multinational IT company Infosys, and Sudha Murty.
 She holds a 0.93 percent stake in Infosys, along with shares in several other British businesses.

 Since 2009, she has been married to Rishi Sunak, the former prime minister of the United Kingdom and leader of the Conservative Party from 2022 to 2024.
 He also served as Chancellor of the Exchequer from 2020 to 2022 in Prime Minister Boris Johnson's cabinet, as well as Leader of the Opposition from July to November 2024.
 According to the Sunday Times Rich List, Murty and Sunak hold the 245th rank for the richest people in Britain as of 2024, with a combined wealth of £651 million (US$827 million).
 In 2022, her personal wealth became the topic of British media discussion in the context of her claim of non-domiciled status, an arrangement seen as benefiting the "super rich."
 Murty later voluntarily renounced the fiscal benefits from her non-domiciled status.

 Early life and education

-Akshata Naryana Murty was born in April 1980 in Hubli, India, and was raised by her maternal grandparents while her father, N. R. Narayana Murthy, and her mother, Sudha Murty, worked to launch their technology company, Infosys.
+Akshata Naryana Murty was born in April 1980 in Hubballi, India, and was raised by her maternal grandparents while her father, N. R. Narayana Murthy, and her mother, Sudha Murty, worked to launch their technology company, Infosys.
 Her mother was the first female engineer to work for the TATA Engineering and Locomotive Company, then India's largest car maker, and later became a philanthropist.
-Murty has one brother, Rohan Murty, and they were brought up in Jayanagar, a suburb of Bangalore.
+Murty has one brother, Rohan Murty, and they were brought up in Jayanagar, a neighbourhood in the Southern part of India's Silicon Valley and Financial Technology Capital, Bengaluru.
 Her maternal grandparents were R. H. Kulkarni, a surgeon, and his wife Vimala Kulkarni, a school teacher.

-In the 1990s, Murty attended Baldwin Girls' High School, Bangalore, and in 1998 studied economics and French at Claremont McKenna College in California.
-She has a diploma in clothes manufacturing from the Fashion Institute of Design & Merchandising, and a Master of Business Administration from Stanford University.
+In the 1990s, Murty attended Baldwin Girls' High School in Bengaluru, and in 1998 studied Economics and French at Claremont McKenna College in Claremont, California.
+She has a Diploma in clothes manufacturing from the Fashion Institute of Design and Merchandising in Los Angeles, and a Master of Business Administration from Stanford University.